 The Mission of Moundsville Middle School is to help our youth through their transient years so they may become active, productive, and successful adults in today's society.
 We strive to provide a proper environment for the social, emotional, physical and intellectual growth of all students through the combined efforts of our community, parents and educational personnel.

-MMS 8th grader Bailey Sebroski holds a replica of the billboard that features her artwork.
-Moundsville Middle School 8th grade student Bailey Sebroski has been recognized by Main Street Bank for her artistic talents.
-Sebroski’s Christmas-themed drawing was made into a billboard, which can be seen when traveling north on Route 2 in Moundsville near…Read More
+Moundsville Middle School 8th grade student Taylee Sipin has been recognized by Main Street Bank for her artistic talents.
+Sipin’s Christmas-themed drawing was made into a billboard, which can be seen when traveling north on Route 2 in Moundsville near Taco Bell.
+Her award-winning artwork will be featured during the credits of the Wheeling Symphony’s…Read More

 The administration would like to remind you that there have been changes to the attendance policy for Marshall County Schools and to the way cars must pick up students after school at Moundsville.
 To view these changes, please click on the links below.